maxjustus/sinatra-authentication/readme.markdown

-### a little sinatra gem that implements user authentication, with support for both datamapper and rufus-tokyo
+### A little sinatra gem that implements user authentication, with support for datamapper mongomapper and rufus-tokyo

 ## INSTALLATION: